The Study Abroad Ambassador Program

 The Office of International Programs offers about 120-150 hours of peer advising to our student body every semester.
 The Peer Advisors (PAs) pool is composed of students returning from their academic and internship experiences abroad.
 They are trained to provide advice to those students getting started with their study abroad plans or facing the challenges of pre-departure before leaving Binghamton.

 The Peer Advising Program fosters the professional development of students recently returned from a study abroad experience.
 The Program specifically offers these students an opportunity to volunteer their time to assist in study abroad advising for students who are thinking about studying abroad.
 Each peer advisor is required to hold one walk in advising hour per week.
 During this advising hour, the peer advisor is located in the main OIP office area and helps any students that walk in for study abroad related needs.
 Another option is for Peer Advisors to volunteer hold advising hours at the University Downtown Center to help reach students based in UDC as well.

 Peer advisors are also encouraged to volunteer to help with promotion of study abroad in general on campus by providing presentations, tabling, and posting fliers.
 Experience as a peer adviser provides returning students with an opportunity to enhance their resumes by contributing to the mission of the Office of International Programs in these ways and more.

-APPLY BY FEBRUARY 1ST IF YOU WOULD LIKE TO BE A PEER ADVISOR FOR SPRING 2014!
+APPLY BY SEPTEMBER 10TH IF YOU WOULD LIKE TO BE A PEER ADVISOR FOR FALL 2014!

 If you are a returning study abroad student who is interested in becoming a Peer Advisor, fill out this brief application embedded below on this webpage and you will be contacted with more information.
 Remember to click the "submit" button!

 Thank you for your interest!